jchhina2/2020-Olympic-Countdown/README.md

 # 2020-Olympic-Countdown
-Countdown to the 2020 Tokyo Olympics
+The following programs will take the current date of the user, and will calculate how many more days the user has to wait until the 2020 Tokyo Olympics